Gozala/graphquire/Readme.md

 ### NodeJS ##

-You can use `graphquire` as npm's install script.
-This way you can start using absolute module id's in nodejs today.
-All you need to do is:
+You can use `graphquire` to install all URL type modules that your project depends on as part of npm's install step.
+To do so you just need to do
+following:

-1. Add `graphquire` to your dev-dependencies in `package.json`:
+1. Add `graphquire` to your `dependencies` in `package.json` file:

         "dependencies": {
-          "graphquire": ">=0.6.0"
+          "graphquire": ">=0.7.0"
         }

-2. Add install script to your `package.json`:
+2. Add `install` `script` in `package.json` file:

         "scripts": {
           "install": "graphquire --clean --write"